 19333 NW 2nd Ave

 Miami Gardens, FL 33169

 Miami, FL 33168

 Monday - Sunday: 10am - 5pm

 Do it yourself?
 Here are instructions:

 (Please call the hotline or one of our offices with any questions):

 You must submit the completed and signed Vote-By-Mail-Affidavit to the Supervisor of Elections along with a copy of your ID.

-- Print the Vote-By-Mail-Affidavit that is attached here in English.
+- Print the Vote-By-Mail-Affidavit that is available here in English.
 Here is the Affidavit in Spanish and Creole.
-If you cannot print the affidavit, see suggestion below.
+If you cannot print the affidavit, see suggestion further below.

 - Fill in and sign the Vote-By-Mail-Affidavit